JordanMartinez/purescript-jordans-reference/00-Getting-Started/02-Install-Guide.md

 We'll show how to install the following programs:
 - `purescript` - the PureScript language & compiler
 - `spago` - a dependency manager and build tool for PureScript
-- `dhall-to-json` - a dependency that `spago` uses for outputting well-typed JSON
 - `parcel` - a build tool for bundling a PureScript application into a multiple JS backends (node, browser, electron)

 ### Installation